m-voit/concepts-of-programming-languages/study-project/paper.md

 It is a general purpose programming language and runs in the browser as well as on the server.
 Despite often deceived as an object-oriented programming language, JavaScript also follows functional and imperative paradigms.
 JavaScript is also event-driven and has good support for asynchronous programming.
+However, to stay in the scope of this paper, we will concentrate on the functional aspects of JavaScript, which will be presented in the following paragraphs.

 <!-- Functions -->
 <!-- Lambdas/closures -->